thewtex/thesis/plaque_strain/plaque_strain.rst

 to endarterectomy after receiving informed consent on a protocol approved by the University of Wisconsin-Madison Institutional Review Board (IRB).
 The Antares VFX13-5 transducer is excited at 11.4 MHz to collect RF at a sampling rate of 40 MHz to a depth of 4 cm.
+A dynamic frame skip and displacement interpolation algorithm, explained in Section 5.4.1, generates a sequence incremental displacement images that are evenly spaced in time.

 Values of the parameters used in the algorithm are summarized in the configuration file shown in |displacement_sequence_options|.